Following a 'yes' vote in the referendum on 13 February 2020, Dorset Council officially 'made' the Sutton Poyntz Neighbourhood Plan on 5 May 2020.

 - be compatible with European Union law and human rights obligations

 - not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017

 At the examination, an independent examiner will provide a review of the plan and make recommendations in accordance with the 2011 Localism Act and related regulations.

 If the neighbourhood plan is approved following examination, and supported by a local referendum, it will be used to make decisions on planning applications.

 Consultation on the Submitted Plan

 As the local planning authority, the council is required to consult on the plan proposals before the examination takes place.
 The consultation process will run from 31 May until 12 July 2019.
 This is an opportunity for individuals and organisations to raise concerns they have about the plan with regard to the content and how it has been prepared.
 An independent examiner will be appointed and any concerns will be passed on to them for consideration as part of the examination process.

 The Sutton Poyntz Neighbourhood Plan is available to read together with the supporting documents which are as follows:

-A hard copy of the plan will be made available at the council offices in South Walks House, Dorchester.
+A hard copy of the plan will be made available at County Hall, Dorchester.
 Weymouth Town Council has also made reference copies available at the Town Council Offices, Weymouth & Littlemoor Libraries and with the help of the Sutton Poyntz Society, the following community venues; the Springhead, the Mission Hall, St Andrews Church and the ex-BT Village Info/Book Exchange Kiosk.